XXXTentacion Fans Invited to Open Casket Memorial at Florida Panthers Stadium

-Fans of Florida-born rapper XXXTentacion will get a chance to pay him their last respects this coming Wednesday, June 27 at a memorial for the slain musician.
-Born Jahseh Onfroy, XXXTentacion was shot and killed on Monday, June 18 at the age of 20.
+Fans of Florida-born rapper XXXTentacion will get a chance to pay him their last respects this Wednesday at a memorial for the slain musician.
+Born Jahseh Onfroy, XXXTentacion was shot and killed on June 18 at the age of 20.
 Suspect Dedrick Devonshay Williams has since been arrested and charged with first-degree murder for the crime.
-The rapper’s memorial will take place at the stadium used by the NHL’s Florida Panthers in Sunrise, Florida from 12pm to 6pm.
+The rapper’s memorial will take place at the stadium used by the NHL’s Florida Panthers in Sunrise, Florida, from 12 p.m. to 6 p.m.

 According to People, the rapper’s attorney J. David Bogenschutz says the memorial will be open casket, a fact alluded to an announcement posted to XXXTentacion’s Instagram.
 “Fans come out and say your final goodbyes,” reads the post.
 “It will be your last chance to see him.”